meilisearch/documentation/reference/features/authentication.md

 # Authentication

+MeiliSearch can be configured to use key-based authentication.

+Although not mandatory, using authentication is highly recommended in production environments.
+If a MeiliSearch instance is created and not provided with a key, all routes will be publicly accessible and unprotected.

-MeiliSearch uses key-based authentication.
-There are three types of keys:
+MeiliSearch uses three types of keys:

 - The **Master** key grants access to all routes
 - The **Private** key grants access to all routes except the `/keys` routes